raikilon/aws-saa-c03-notes/aws.md

 ![walking the tree](images/route-54.png)

+-The Hosted Zone is like a Database (DB): It stores all DNS records (A, CNAME, MX, TXT, etc.), similar to how a database stores structured information.
+- The Name Servers are like Compute Units: They handle the actual DNS resolution by responding to queries and directing traffic to the correct IP address.

 ## Private Hosted Zones

 Similar to public hosted zones but only accessible via **VPCs** (which must be explicitly assigned).